praptidethe11/FitHire/README.md

-# FitHire — Intelligent Candidate Ranking System
+# FitHire - Intelligent Candidate Ranking System

-> Rank candidates the way a great recruiter would — not by matching keywords, but by actually understanding who fits the role.
+> Rank candidates the way a great recruiter would, not by matching keywords, but by actually understanding who fits the role.

 ## Quick Start